omarsilvayepes/BlogEngine/BlogEngine/README.md

 ### Executing program

-* localhost /docker / iis /console
+* Heroku /localhost /docker / iis /console

 ```
 code blocks for commands
 ```

 ## Help

+* The solution it was deploy in Heroku (https://app-blogengine.herokuapp.com/) so it can be tested without local install.

-The application runs on localhost  (https://localhost:7168) and is tested with Postman , Swagger or any API testing platform.
+* The application as well runs on localhost  (https://localhost:7168/) and is   tested with Postman , Swagger or any API testing platform.

 ```
 command to run if program contains helper info
 ```